michaelsh1/Tic-Tac-Toe-AI-in-C/README.md

 This tic tac toe ai game uses the minimax algorithm to make an unbeatable opponent.

-this is a console game.
+This is a console game.

 The game is in c language but only cpp files

+Download the executable file on windows and run it to play.